-THE LARGE NEAR-FIELD SCANNER FACILITY has an Orbit-FR 18 ft by 18 ft vertical planar near-field scanner that is used to calibrate and measure gain radiation patterns of large phased array aperture antennas.
+THE LARGE NEAR-FIELD SCANNER FACILITY has an 18-by-18-foot Orbit-FR vertical planar near-field scanner that is used to calibrate and measure gain radiation patterns of large phased array aperture antennas.

-The scanner has four-axis automated control for x, y, z Cartesian coordinates and for probe polarization (vertical and horizontal polarization measurements).
-The shielded anechoic chamber interior dimensions are approximately 30 ft by 27 ft by 25 ft.
-An overhead crane installed in the chamber has a lifting capacity of 8000 lbs.
+The scanner has four-axis automated control for x, y, and z Cartesian coordinates and for probe polarization (vertical and horizontal polarization measurements).
+The shielded anechoic chamber interior dimensions are approximately 30 feet by 27 feet by 25 feet.
+An overhead crane installed in the chamber has a lifting capacity of 8000 pounds.
 The walls, floor, and ceiling are covered with 18-inch pyramidal absorber with unpainted tips.
 The scanner is optically aligned and designed to perform accurate scans from 700 MHz to 50 GHz.